The best workout headphones in 2022 | CNN Underscored

 Everybody loves noise cancellation, and it’s not just for the office or travel — it’s a great feature to look for in exercise headphones.
 Whether you’re listening to music in the gym or following along with a class or virtual trainer, it’s great to be able to block out the external world and really focus.
 Plus you can keep your tunes at an acceptable level so you won’t damage your ears.

 On the other hand, if your exercise regimen takes you outdoors, you won’t want to close off your ears from the world around you.
-Luckly, most noise canceling models include a transparency mode that uses the headphone’s call microphones to let in some external sound, letting you maintain situational awareness.
-This will let you participate in conversations and —more importantly — keep you aware of important noise like traffic, trail users you might not be able to see, or a cyclist coming up behind you.
-The best transparency modes include some noise canceling features, like wind noise filtering, which are great if you’re out for a run.
+Luckily, most noise-canceling models include a transparency mode that uses the headphone’s call microphones to let in some external sound, letting you maintain situational awareness.
+This will let you participate in conversations and — more importantly — keep you aware of important noise like traffic, trail users you might not be able to see or a cyclist coming up behind you.
+The best transparency modes include some noise-canceling features, like wind noise filtering, which are great if you’re out for a run.

 Comfort, fit and stability

-While AirPods Pros and Galaxy Buds are great for general use, there’s a reason they’re not our first choice for workouts.
-They just aren’t designed to stay in your ears during exercise.
-The best way to keep your headphones steady is to consider a pair that uses wings, fins, hooks or clips (you can add third-party wings or hooks to your AirPods Pros, of course, but then they won’t fit in the charging case).
-These devices keep the earbuds secure in your ears, even while running, HIIT training, and most any other activity, and they let you focus better since you won’t be checking to see if you’ve lost an earbud every few seconds.
+While AirPods Pro and Galaxy Buds are great for general use, there’s a reason they’re not our first choice for workouts: They just aren’t designed to stay in your ears during exercise.
+The best way to keep your headphones steady is to consider a pair that uses wings, fins, hooks or clips (you can add third-party wings or hooks to your AirPods Pro, of course, but then they won’t fit in the charging case).
+These devices keep the earbuds secure in your ears, even while running, HIIT training and most any other activity, and they let you focus better since you won’t be checking to see if you’ve lost an earbud every few seconds.
 Plus we’ve found that the more stable fit is generally more comfortable, especially when you’re sweaty.
-All the headphones we tested also come with a set of at least three different sized ear tips which will help ensure a better fit for different shaped ears.
+All the headphones we tested also come with a set of at least three differently sized ear tips which will help ensure a better fit for different shaped ears.

 The majority of the headphones we tested — like most Bluetooth headphones today — will last through about a day of use on a single charge, and most come with a charging case that extends that to a week or so of all-day use.